 Science is vital to help New Zealand understand and limit the impact of myrtle rust.
 This invasive and potentially deadly fungal disease affects some of our most ecologically, economically and culturally significant tree species, including pōhutakawa, mānuka and rāta.

-Click on the pages below to learn more about myrtle rust science and research.
+Explore the pages below to learn more about myrtle rust science and research, including a new myrtle rust science stocktake giving a great overview of the research landscape.

 The Government has allocated more than $23 million for myrtle rust research since mid-2017.
 The Myrtle Rust Strategic Science Advisory Group (SSAG) has developed a Myrtle Rust Science Plan to be used by all New Zealanders as a guide to what science will be most valuable for the management of myrtle rust.